Kinematic Origin OF Correlations Between Gamma Ray Burst Observables: Pair Correlations between GRB observables

-In the CB model, the prompt optical and afterglow emissions of GRBs are emissions from the jet while it crosses the wind/ejecta blown from the progenitor into the interstellar medium (ISM).
-Until the CB sweeps in a relativistic mass/energy comparable to its rest mass, $\gamma$ and $\delta$ stay put at their initial values.
-Because of time-aberration, all time measures of the prompt emission pulses/flares, such as its rise-time $t_r$ from half maximum to peak value, the peak-time $t_p$ {\it after the beginning of the flare/pulse}, the decay-time $t_d$ from peak value to half maximum, and its full width at half maximum (FWHM) $t_w$, are proportional to $(1\!+\!z)/\gamma\,\delta$.
+In the CB model, $\gamma$ and $\delta$ stay put at their initial values until the CB sweeps in a relativistic mass/energy comparable to its initial rest mass, e.g., during the prompt emission and the early afterglow until the 'jet break' (Dado et al 2009 and references therein), or during flares due to crossing of density bumps with a wind-like density profile.
+Because of time-aberration, all time measures of the prompt emission pulses and early time flares such as their rise-time $t_r$ from half maximum to peak value, the peak-time $t_p$ {\it after the beginning of the flare/pulse}, the decay-time $t_d$ from peak value to half maximum, and its full width at half maximum (FWHM) $t_w$, are proportional to $(1\!+\!z)/\gamma\,\delta$.
 Hence,